information

 26.08.070 Appeal of Suspension or Termination Order.

 If the Bureau orders the suspension or termination of a Master Permit (Industrial Plant) registration, the registrant aggrieved may appeal, in writing, to the Electrical Board of Appeal within 15 calendar days after such order.
-The registrant shall be given not less than 15 calendar days notice of the hearing.
-The Board shall proceed to hear and determine the appeal.
+The registrant will be given not less than 15 calendar days’ notice of the hearing.
+The Board will proceed to hear and determine the appeal.
 Any suspension of a registration by the Electrical Board of Appeal may be on such conditions as the Board may order.
-In all cases, decisions of the Board shall be final.
+In all cases, decisions of the Board are final.

 Chapter 26.09 Minor Installation Label Program